splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 Infrastructure Monitoring collects metric time series (MTS) which are classified into different categories depending on the type of subscription you have.

-* In MTS-based subscriptions, all MTS are counted towards custom metrics usage.
+* In MTS-based subscriptions, all MTS count towards custom metrics usage.
 * In host-based plans, the following categories apply:

 .. list-table::